seungukj/seungukj.github.io/_posts/2023-01-11-topological-pressure.md

 ![Szilard-with-external-E](/images/230111-fig3.png)

 To elaborate, we run the engine as follows.
-Regardless of where the particle is, add some energy $\epsilon$ to the particle.
+If the particle exists at the left side, add some energy $\epsilon$ to the particle.
 Using that energy, let the particle isothermally expand.
+(If the particle exists at the right side, do not add energy, but expand the left chamber $$V_f=e^{\beta\epsilon}V_i$$ anyways.)

 To estimate the final volume after the expansion $V_i\to V_f$, we think that the energy $\epsilon$ received is completely turned into the work, thus